 So here I am talking about actually running a business.

 Sorting out the accounts, doing the taxes, knowing the rules and regulations, sending out invoices, getting new clients, doing your own advertising, paying the bills and managing customers correctly (or getting someone to do it for you).

 Not very glamorous.
-But if you don’t keep these thing all under control and managed properly you will never even get the chance to do any copywriting!
+But if you don’t keep these things all under control you will never even get the chance to do any copywriting!